 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org The moon is returning to the evening sky, and that is sad news for those seeking Comet Hartley.
 If you have a clear western horizon – tonight and tomorrow night – you can see the waxing crescent moon and the star Antares appear rather low in the southwest sky after sunset this Sunday evening.
 They are low in the southwest for us at mid-northern latitudes.
-Look for Antares, the brightest star in the constellation ...
+Look for Antares, the brightest star in the constellation Scorpius, to ...
 Full Story

 This Week in College Football History: Oct.
 11 - Oct.
 17 As part of an ongoing series throughout the fall, The National Football Foundation & College Hall of Fame posts This Week in College Football History, which takes a look back at some of college football's landmark moments over the last 141 years.
-FEATURED MOMENT: October 14, 1961- Led by its captain, future NFF board member and Campbell Trophy namesake Bill Campbell, Columbia snapped Yale's 11-game winning streak ...
+FEATURED MOMENT: October 14, 1961- Led by its captain, future NFF board member and Campbell Trophy namesake Bill Campbell, Columbia snapped Yale's 11-game winning streak with an 11-0 win ...
 Full Story

 To the Editor, This is a fine mess we’ve gotten ourselves into.
 Both our unemployment rate and our national debt are ‘way too high, and improving either one will make the other worse.
 Spending money to increase jobs will increase our debt.
 Laying off government workers to lower spending will increase unemployment.
 More unemployment = less consumer spending = fewer new jobs.
 If we do nothing, we stagnate.
-The Obama Administration is struggling mightily with this inherited ...
+The Obama Administration is struggling mightily with this inherited mess, but ...
 Full Story

 The Berthoud High School 2010 Homecoming Parade was a big success.
 If you missed, all the entries are covered here.
 If you would like the high resolution photo, send and email to email@example.com with the identification number of the desired photo.

 Dear Friends and Neighbors: I woke up this morning with a hypothetical conversation between me and a voter going through my head.
 Gordon: You know the people elect the University of Colorado Regents.
 I’m thinking it might be better if they are appointed by the Governor.
 Voter: No. Why would I want to give up my right to elect the Regents?
 Gordon: Okay, tell me one fact about either of the two candidates for CU Regent at-large.
 Voter: A fact?
-Gordon: Yeah a fact, any ...
+Gordon: Yeah a fact, any fact, like their name, ...
 Full Story

 Brian DelGrosso: family man, tireless worker and guardian of our personal rights.
 Brian has the ability to digest regulations and laws and apply the consequences to the regular guy.
 He is not interested in cutting deals or making a career out of politics.
 Brian is a small business owner.
 He knows what it means to juggle payroll, employees and be successful in spite of heavy government regulations and burdensome taxes.
-You can tell a lot about a persons character by what they do when ...
+You can tell a lot about a persons character by what they do when they ...
 Full Story